 If you’ve ever bought or sold a house around Sanford, you have likely had to sign or check a box referring to “military noise.”

-A simple search on Twitter of the terms “Bragg” and “thunder” brings up a host of tweets from concerned Central Carolina residents trying to discern whether or not they should take cover.
+A simple search on Twitter of the terms “Bragg” and “thunder” brings up a host of tweets from concerned central North Carolina residents trying to discern whether or not they should take cover.
 And there are the joys that comes from your dogs freaking out in the middle of the night because of the booms, all thanks to having the largest military base in the country, Fort Bragg, right in our backyard.

 But what is that noise?
 We set out to get some answers.
 We hit Fort Bragg hard.
 We want the TRUTH!